AzaidOA/AzaidOA/README.md

 ## Interests and Hobbies

-🌆 During my free time, I love exploring the city while indulging in expensive chai lattes.
+🌆 During my free time, I love exploring the city.
 It's a great way to relax and enjoy the vibrant atmosphere around me.
 Family is important to me, and I cherish spending quality time with my loved ones and pets.

 ## Future Goals